DXView Operation

 time zone the selected position's time offset relative to UTC

 If Pathfinder is running, clicking the QRZ.com button will query the online callbook at www.QRZ.com and update the Entity, Code, Grid, Latitude, Longitude, CQ, ITU, and Time textboxes with the information found there.
 Depressing the Shift key while striking the Enter key in the Callsign textbox or while clicking the Go button will also query www.QRZ.com.
+If Pathfinder isn't running, the QRZ.com button will be disabled.

 If DXKeeper is running, DXView displays a Progress panel showing award progress for the selected DXCC entity in the currently open log; the DXCC entity's prefix and the name of the currently open log both appear in the Progress panel's caption.
-A table within the Progress panel shows the status of four modes (SSB, CW, RTTY, and PSK) and 11 bands (160m through 2m), using the following progress codes:
+A table within the Progress panel shows the status of four modes (SSB, CW, DIGI, and PSK) and 11 bands (160m through 2m), using the following progress codes:

 Code Meaning